noir-lang/book/src/language_concepts/functions.md

 }
 ```

+Note that a `return` keyword is unneeded - the last expression in a function's body is returned.

 ## Call Expressions

 Calling a function in Rust is executed by using the function name and passing the necessary arguments the function header.